From 1798, for the next 30 years or so, Bloomfield House was occupied by Arthur and Theodosia Crawford and their children.

 Thomas Russell was hanged outside Downpatrick Gaol, decapitated and buried in the graveyard of the parish church - Down Cathedral – a grave paid for by his friend Mary Ann McCracken.

+For further reading and transcripts see the website of Down County Museum here.
 LH pic: The Russell plaque at Down County Museum.
 This copyright photo, by “Ardfern”, is used courtesy of a Creative Commons Attribution-Share Alike 3.0 Unported licence.

 The Government - Dublin Castle - wanted Russell dead, not least as a warning to any others intent on rebellion.